inductiva/inductiva/docs-sources/openfoam/run-occDrivAerStaticMesh/sections/section2.md

-As you can see in the “In Progress” line, the part of the timeline that represents the actual execution of the simulation, the core computation time of this simulation was approximately 3.5 seconds.
+As you can see in the “In Progress” line, the part of the timeline that represents the actual execution of the simulation, the core computation time of this simulation was approximately --- seconds.

-Stay with us to see how you can scale this same simulation into multiple machines and reducing the simulation time by X times!
+Next, we’ll show you how to scale this same simulation across multiple machines and significantly reduce simulation time by a factor of ---!

+Stay tuned!